zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Because.

 [APZ 125.8] (#apz125 .8) {#apz125 .8 .ref .apz} "Discreet People Seri Doctrine
-Looking” is discreet, intuitive, intelligent, wise Ready.
+Looking" is discreet, intuitive, intelligent, wise Ready.
 'People's people' means the animal is the human person being the life. (ii) 'Seri' is Seri Dhamma is two.
 Dhamma Seri Person Seri, Dhamma Seri (Free Doctrine) Which?
 Four Sathipatthana, Four Samples Chief, Four Tharathapatha Paghachendiriya, This is called Dhamma Seri, Panshabothanga, Aryan Ashtanga Road.
 Which person Seri (Free Person)?
 Does anyone have any of these seri doctrines It says Seri is the person.
-“Discreet person will see Seri doctrine” is See, inspect and behave alone as if they are, so that soil analHe prodused.
+"Discreet person will see Seri doctrine" is See, inspect and behave alone as if they are, so that soil analHe prodused.

 [Msdiv 126] (#msdiv126) {#msdiv126 .ref .msdiv} (18-6)

 [APZ 126.1] (#apz126 .1) {#apz126 .1 .ref .apz} "The friends are in the middle,
-Calling (hassle) while standing, sitting, walking.” 'friends, names Is it convenient to come with someone, is it convenient to go, go, go, easy, It is easy to sit, relag, speak, discuss, they are friends.
+Calling (hassle) while standing, sitting, walking." 'friends, names Is it convenient to come with someone, is it convenient to go, go, go, easy, It is easy to sit, relag, speak, discuss, they are friends.
 Stories to work on this, whether in dismantling or on the journey, etc.